 The Premium Trim Jeep Wrangler Rubicon Driving Experience

 Upon beginning our two days of instruction, I was handed the keys to a vivid green Jeep Wrangler Rubicon, and I must admit, I chuckled a bit at the bold color and Rubicon decals.
 But at the same time, I was extremely excited.
-One of my good friends owns a Willys edition Wrangler, and having been a passenger in his Jeep, I was well aware of the capability once these vehicles hit the dirt.
+One of my good friends owns a Willys edition Wrangler, and having been a passenger in his Jeep, I was well aware of the capability once these vehicles hit the dirt, my friend is always shopping for jeep accessories so his car has all the extras.
 And the Rubicon takes from-the-factory capability up a few notches.

 During the first few miles of driving on the pavement, I was immediately impressed with the vehicle’s “not-basic trim.”
 I generally think of Jeeps as being function-first, with very little in the way of luxury materials or fancy features.
 But the premium Rubicon package did offer an elevated driving experience, with its black leather upholstery, touchscreen navigation, and crisp HD stereo.
 Driving on the highway was a familiar and authentically Jeep experience.
 The generously-sized V6 combined with the tiny two-door chassis delivered a very responsive throttle that has ample power for cruising and passing.
 Handling was as expected on a vehicle with 33-inch tires; the Rubicon tracked fairly straight but needed a little bit of driver input from time to time.
 Hard braking did introduce a very slight heading change, but again, for a high-clearance, large-wheeled vehicle, this wasn’t a big surprise.